 Hello!
-I'm Jenn, UX designer and artist.
+I'm Jenn, User Experience designer and artist.
 I'm an expert in designing software for scientists.
 I've spent

 my ten-thousand+ hours working on tools to enable scientific research.
 I care a lot about open